-The Berkeley Emergent Space Tensegrities (BEST) Lab at UC Berkeley is researching the use of tensegrity robots for planetary surface exploration missions.
+The Berkeley Emergent Space Tensegrities (BEST) Lab at UC Berkeley, in collaboration with NASA Ames Research Center, is researching the use of tensegrity robots for planetary surface exploration missions.
 Our lab has designed several iterations of robots based on a spherical, 6-bar tensegrity structure, such as the one shown below.

 Unlike the 6-bar tensegrity, there are multiple geometric forms of 12-bar structures.
 I chose to focus on only Class I structures (one bar per node), and I learned of four spherical, symmetric 12-bar structures.
 The forms are named cube, octahedron, double-six, and rhombicuboctahedron.
 I created 3D models of each, as shown below.